sbarnes7/PitConn-App/README.md

 # PitConn App
  TA Instruments PitConn App
  ## Current Things to Address
- - [ ] Metals- thermal expansion of thin films image needed for dil 806
  - [x] Incorporate an inactivity video (figure out whether or not to implement throughout the app)
  ##
  - [ ] Get rest of applications from product managers (rheology, mechanical testing)